Yo Yo Honey Singh

-Hirdesh "Honey" Singh (born 15 March 1983), known professionally as Yo Yo Honey Singh, is an Indian singer and music producer.
+Hirdesh Singh (born 15 March 1983), known professionally as Yo Yo Honey Singh, is an Indian singer, music producer and actor.
 He commenced his career as a hip-hop music producer in 2003, working as a session and recording artist within the underground music scene until the release of his debut studio album, International Villager.

 Early life

-Honey Singh was born on 15 March 1983 to a Sikh family in Hoshiarpur, Punjab.
+Hirdesh Singh was born on 15 March 1983 in the residential district of Karampura in West Delhi to a Sikh family from Hoshiarpur, Punjab.
 He studied at the Guru Nanak Public School in New Delhi.
-Given his interest in music, Singh travelled to the United Kingdom to study at the Trinity College Of Music.
-After graduating, he moved to Delhi in pursuit of better career opportunities.
-He began his career as a recording artist and a Bhangra music producer.
-His first claim to fame came when he received the ETC award for Best Sound for his song, Glassi in 2006.